-On this Challenge you get to spend two weeks working in the local community on a range of projects aimed at improving education quality, as well as a 5-day trek into the Himalayas!
+On this Challenge you get to spend two weeks in Palampur volunteering with the local community on a range of projects aimed at improving education quality, as well as going on a 5-day trek into the Himalayas!

 You will also have the chance to work on a renovation project at one of our partner schools with the aim of creating a safer and more inspiring learning environment.
 You could be painting an educational mural, renovating a playground, creating a library, installing a hand-washing station and more!

 The 5-day trek through Nohru Pass will test your endurance, but the spectacular and breathtaking scenery will more than compensate for the strenuous ascents!
 You don’t need to be an experienced trekker to participate on this Challenge, however you should have at least an average level of fitness as parts of the trek can be quite challenging.